About Us

 Australia in natural resource management and mineral exploration.

-and biotic complexes that are formed by the natural processes of
+Regolith is the surficial mantle of weathered rock, sediments, soils, biotic complexes and water that are formed by the natural processes of

-CSIRO (represented by the divisions of Exploration & Mining,
+CSIRO (represented by the Divisions of Exploration & Mining

 and Land & Water), Australian National University, Curtin University